countingtoten/SQLite-iOS/README.md

 SQLite-iOS
 ==========

-IOS port of sqlite3.
-Code is available from http://www.sqlite.org/.
+SQLite3 compiled into a library.
+Oringal SQLite code is available from http://www.sqlite.org/.

 License
 ==========